pranavrc/tenor/README.md

 ##### Scales

 [Scales](https://en.wikipedia.org/wiki/Scale_%28music%29) are groups of notes, ascending in frequency.
+[Scale Degrees](https://en.wikipedia.org/wiki/Degree_%28music%29) indicate the position of each note in the scale.
+The first note of a scale (the note after which the scale) is named, is called the *tonic* of the scale.
+Its scale degree is 1.

 Depending on how a scale is built, it could exhibit a certain mood, characteristic or emotion.
 The most used types of scales are the major scales and the minor scales, but there are a lot of other types.

-The first note of a scale (the note after which the scale) is named, is called the *tonic* of the scale.

 [Major scales](https://en.wikipedia.org/wiki/Major_scale) are constructed using the `W-W-H-W-W-W-H` pattern (W-Whole step, H-Half step).
 For example, the A4 major scale is as follows: